 Certain events, such as layoffs or early retirement incentives, may limit the ability of participants to access their investments at contract value.
 The likelihood of such events limiting the ability of the Plan to transact at contract value is not probable.
-Consistent with industry practice, a contract provider can terminate its contract with, on average, 30 days' notice; however the Plan's contractual right for a wind-down period allows the contract to remain benefit-responsive to participants for, on average, a 2- to 3-year period.
+Consistent with industry practice, a contract provider can terminate its contract with, on average, a 30-day notice; however, the Plan's contractual right for a wind-down period allows the contract to remain benefit-responsive to participants for, on average, a two- to three-year period.